 Our clinical research coordinators (CRCs) are trained medical and research professionals responsible for the day-to-day activities of each clinical trial.
 Their qualifications include certification from the Association of Clinical Research Professionals, good clinical practice training, hazardous material shipping certification from the International Air Transport Association, and extensive experience with phlebotomy, uroflowmetry, electrocardiograms, bladder scans, and electronic data capture and interactive voice response systems.

-- Karen Dziadziola, RN, CCRC has been a registered nurse for twenty-seven years, fifteen of them in clinical research.
+- Karen Dziadziola, RN, CCRC has been a registered nurse for twenty-seven years, with over fifteen years in clinical research.
 Three of those years were spent as a cardiology clinical study coordinator with Carolinas Medical Center—Northeast.
 Ms. Dziadziola made her move to Carolina Clinical Trials in 2001 to assist Dr. Lipsitz in expanding his clinical trial site.
-Currently, she serves as the clinical research manager, regulatory specialist, and study coordinator and concentrates her effort on maintaining regulatory documents.
+Currently, she serves as the clinical research manager, regulatory specialist, and back up study coordinator and concentrates her effort on maintaining regulatory documents.
 In addition, her duties as a study coordinator include patient recruitment, study initiation, coordination and implementation of study-related patient visits, protocol-required testing, and study drug administration.

 - Virginia (Jennie) Bridges, MLT (ASCP), CCRC has over twenty years of experience in medical laboratory technology.
 For the past several years, her primary focus has been in clinical research.
 Her role as Lead Clinical Research Coordinator at Carolina Clinical Trials involves the implementation of the clinical trial from initiation through the stages of development, recruitment of subjects covering informed consent and screening, communication with sponsors, visit coordination, time management and investigational product accountability, data collection and management, collection of source documents, CRF development, AE and SAE documentation, close-out of the clinical trial, audit preparation, communication with reporting authorities and final study report preparation.
 Jennie’s past experience includes working with a community bio-banking project in which she managed and instructed students and coworkers in laboratory safety, phlebotomy, and laboratory processing.